 As a former teacher, it was a natural progression for Jane to develop training alongside her practice as an executive and leadership coach.
 Current open courses include both a Diploma in Executive Coaching accredited by the ILM (Institute of Leadership and Management), and The Coaching Approach, an EMCC (European Mentoring and Coaching Council) accredited course for teachers who wish to add mentor-coaching skills to their approach to working with colleagues and students.
 There is also a developing interest in how mentor-coaching skills can increase motivation and engagement of staff.
 We have therefore recently added Manager as Coach to our offer, in addition to bespoke courses for organisations.

-Jane holds a BA in Philosophy, a Diploma in Coaching, and is a Senior Practitioner with the European Mentoring and Coaching Council (EMCC).
+Jane holds a BA in Philosophy, a Diploma in Coaching, and is a Master Practitioner and Coaching supervisor with the European Mentoring and Coaching Council (EMCC).
 Jane is currently re-learning how to play the violin, which is both more challenging and more enjoyable than she had anticipated.